 WordPress’s complexity has increased over the years, with both small businesses and large enterprises using it to create websites in the blink of an eye.
-And with this development, more customization options are available for use.
+With this development, more customization options are available for use.
 But the problem here is that it can be challenging to troubleshoot the security issues that arise.

 There are a lot of tools that’ll monitor your WordPress website for you, but being able to spot issues by yourself is much easier.
 So, how do you know what to look for?
-How are some of the core things you should be watchful of?
+What are some of the core things you should be watchful of?

 1. Changes in your Website or Content

 This is the most important thing to keep an eye on.
 Integrity checks on WordPress websites provide warnings of potential compromise to websites.
 If you run a blog, then look out for unintentional changes to your content.
 Monitoring the content is crucial if you have several writers publishing numerous posts daily.
 Apart from ensuring that the posts reflect your company’s goals, monitoring changes to your content gives the assurance that every piece is accurately published.

 But one security concern no one sees coming is hackers infiltrating your website.
 They can change the content on it, so be sure to track all posts and pages created, as well as their modifications and URLs.
 Also, look out for;

 - DNS changes